 It’s no coincidence that I chose a white feather as my website image.
 There’s a story behind it.

 A few weeks passed and he eventually invited me to his office for a tour and then lunch on the beach afterward.
-When I arrived to his office, I noticed a row of family photos propped on the ledge to his dry-erase board that was hanging on his office wall.
+When I arrived to his office, I noticed a row of family photos propped up on the ledge of his dry-erase board that was hanging on his office wall.

 I whipped around and said, I’m sure with much excitement and a little aggravation in my voice, “THIS is the woman who came to me!
 Who is she?
 She said she was your grandmother.”

 “Oh, her?
 Yes, that’s the grandmother who raised me.
 The one who recently passed.”
 I finally got it.
 He was testing me.
 So, yes, I was a bit miffed, but happy that I had seen correctly.

 Conversations with The Grandmother continued while we were dating, and I finally felt her accept me as part of her “tribe.”
 Of course, as family, it was customary to be given a Navajo name.
 At that moment, I saw in my inner vision an image of a soft, white feather gently floating on the air, and I knew my name would be White Feather.